harnessflex/persona/README.md

 Harness Persona
 ---------------

-An ORM for Harness, built on top of Bookshelf.
+A Laravel inspired ORM for Harness.
+Build on top of Bookshelf and Knex.

 ## Install